 - State-of-the-art operating suite: We’re home to a sophisticated “hybrid” operating room (OR) equipped for both traditional brain surgery and endovascular neurosurgery.
 This unique setup allows our providers to quickly transition from minimally invasive to open aneurysm repair should the need arise.
 And high-tech imaging equipment available in our hybrid OR lets us watch blood flow through the blood vessels in your brain.
 This means we can immediately confirm whether your treatment worked, without having to move you to a separate imaging suite.

 - Neuroscience intensive care unit (ICU): Patients recovering from a brain aneurysm are cared for in our dedicated neuroscience ICU.
-This unit is comprised of private rooms and is staffed by doctors, nurses and other providers with advanced training in critical care and brain health.
+In this unit, you’ll be cared for by our Brain Squad nurses.
+These nurses have advanced training and expertise in addressing the distinct needs of people who have had brain surgery.

 - Robust rehabilitation care: In addition to offering the latest brain aneurysm treatments, we offer the rehabilitation services you may need to recover.
 This includes physical therapy to help you regain strength and movement, and occupational therapy to help you perform your normal daily activities.
 We also offer speech-language therapy for patients who have trouble speaking or swallowing after having a hemorrhagic stroke.